TKone7/lightread/doc_90___hosting.md

 */5 7-23 * * * cd /var/www/lightread/ && git checkout master  && git pull
 ```
+To ensure stability during the evaluation of our project the automatic deployment was disabled **before submission**.

 ## Apache virtual host
 We run a virtual host who serves the website from the folder `/var/www/lightread/src/`.